rawgraphs/rawgraphs-app/README.md

 docker-compose up
 ```

 This will install and start yarn.
+To access the app, open http://localhost:3000 as you would do otherwise.
 If you want to build your own production version, you would need to modify your docker configuration accordingly.

 ## Contributing